lilyinstarlight/foosteros/readme.md

 _The totally cool way to run your computer_

 Feel free to take any pieces in this repository that you like!
-Please don't try to use this whole thing though as it is horrifically custom and specific to myself.
+Please don't try to use this whole thing, though, as it is horrifically custom and specific to myself.

 ## Installation